UoP-Analytics/SJCoC_RRH_EnrollOutcomes/README.md

  - File sizes must be smaller than 200MB each
  - Files must be in Excel file format
  - Files must contain 2 sheets that are strictly named ***Entry data*** and ***Exit data***

+The web application supports multiple file uploads and will produce a cumulative report.